 When Angel's reassuring Wesley after Wesley shot and killed what seemed to be his own father in order to save Fred, he realizes aloud that Wesley's always been the one who does what needs to be done, even if it means he alone takes the blame for it.
 It's at that point that Angel's own lingering grudge against Wesley finally ends.

 Pre-series canon shows this was Sheridan's prevailing attitude (which persists) when he destroyed the Minbari Black Star using a trap tactic.
-The Minbari considered the act cowardly but Sheridan was commanding a crippled ship up against a vastly superior foe, and they were at war with each other.
+The Minbari considered the act cowardly but Sheridan was commanding a crippled ship up against a vastly superior foe, they were at war with each other, and unlike the tactics of Earth, the Minbari would return to a crippled ship that was broadcasting for medical assistance.
 Therefore, he did what he had to do to win the fight, save his ship, and score one for the Humans (his victory is noted as the only time the Earth Alliance scored a win in the Earth-Minbari War).

 A strange inversion: When Londo finds Vir drowning his sorrows after assassinating Emperor Cartagia, Londo tries to calm him down a bit not by saying "You Did the Right Thing" but (more or less) "you did what you had to."
 Recognizing his own bitterness at not being innocent like Vir, Londo tells Vir, more or less, that he can't comfort him, but "it was necessary."